 - k) Attending such courses and training as recommended by the supervisor or the University. - I) Undertaking such health and safety training as required by the supervisor and the University.
 Undertaking the research in a safe manner. - m) Attending regular research meetings agreed with the supervisor.
 Providing the supervisor with written work and an agenda in a reasonable time before meetings; completing and logging the supervisory record and agreed actions.
-Providing the supervisor with other written work according to the agreed Learning Agreement. - n) Completing and submitting an annual Self Evaluation Report, and notifying the University via the supervisors, personal tutor, administrative support team, or other appropriate University channels of issues affecting the study in a timely manner.
-The
+Providing the supervisor with other written work according to the agreed Learning Agreement.
+Supervision meetings may be recorded with the awareness and agreement of all parties.
+Recordings are for personal use and may not be shared with any individual beyond those present in the meeting.

-University has a policy that welcomes student feedback on their study experience at the University.
+Completing and submitting an annual Self Evaluation Report, and notifying the University via the supervisors, personal tutor, administrative support team, or other appropriate University channels of issues affecting the study in a timely manner.
+The University has a policy that welcomes student feedback on their study experience at the University.

 - Participating in all assessments of research progress required by the Regulations (e.g. for PhD Assessment 1:Interim Assessment and Assessment 2: Internal Evaluation).
 These shall be a forum for discussion about the nature of the research, and any learning agreement between the supervisor and student.
-Accordingly, to produce a written report detailing progress and planned research for the purposes of Assessment 1:Interim Assessment 2: Internal Evaluation. - p) Presenting the research work to peers and other academics. - q) Publishing in connection with the work only with the prior knowledge of the supervisor. - r) Writing the thesis; planning the submission of the thesis within the scheduled registration period and submitting to the supervisor a notice of presentation form at least two months before the planned presentation date. - s) Acknowledging that the supervisor's endorsement of a request to submit a thesis does not prejudge the outcome of the subsequent examination, which is a matter entirely for the examiners.
+Accordingly, to produce a written report detailing progress and planned research for the purposes of Assessment 1:Interim Assessment 2: Internal Evaluation. - o) Presenting the research work to peers and other academics. - p) Publishing in connection with the work only with the prior knowledge of the supervisor. - q) Writing the thesis; planning the submission of the thesis within the scheduled registration period and submitting to the supervisor a notice of presentation form at least two months before the planned presentation date. - r) Acknowledging that the supervisor's endorsement of a request to submit a thesis does not prejudge the outcome of the subsequent examination, which is a matter entirely for the examiners.
 It is not the supervisor's responsibility to proof-read the thesis or in any way to assist in its content or production.
-The final decision about whether to submit a thesis rests completely with the candidate. - t) Studying conscientiously and at a level appropriate to the level of the research degree. - u) Devoting sufficient time to the mode of study, ensuring that paid work or other commitments do not adversely affect the progress of the research. - v) In the case of part-time study, acknowledging that the direction of the research shall be generally by personal supervision and not simply by correspondence.
+The final decision about whether to submit a thesis rests completely with the candidate. - s) Studying conscientiously and at a level appropriate to the level of the researchdegree. - t) Devoting sufficient time to the mode of study, ensuring that paid work or other commitments do not adversely affect the progress of the research. - u) In the case of part-time study, acknowledging that the direction of the research shall be generally by personal supervision and not simply by correspondence.
 A part-time candidate shall be required to meet their Supervisor at frequent and regular intervals as set out in the Learning Agreement.
-Attention should be paid to the need for part-time candidates to have documented meetings with their supervisor on no less than six occasions in each academic year of study - w) Where a part-time candidate is permitted to undertake part of their programme of further study and research elsewhere than in the University: - i. the School Research and Enterprise Committee may appoint an Adviser; and - ii. the Supervisor shall report annually to the School Research and Enterprise Committee on the supervision given to the candidate in the previous year; and - iii. when the candidate gives notice of their intention to present a thesis, the Supervisor shall report as to whether the candidate has satisfied the provisions as to attendance and study in the University.
+Attention should be paid to the need for part-time candidates to have documented meetings with their supervisor on no less than six occasions in each academic year of study - v) Where a part-time candidate is permitted to undertake part of their programme of further study and research elsewhere than in the University: - i. the School Research and Enterprise Committee may appoint an Adviser; and - ii. the Supervisor shall report annually to the School Research and Enterprise Committee on the supervision given to the candidate in the previous year; and - iii. when the candidate gives notice of their intention to present a thesis, the Supervisor shall report as to whether the candidate has satisfied the provisions as to attendance and study in the University.